thephez/dash-user-docs/docs/user/masternodes/setup.rst

 ================

 This guide assumes you are setting up a single mainnet masternode for the first time.
-If you are updating a masternode, see  :ref:`here
+If you are updating a masternode, see  :hoverxref:`here
 <masternode-update>` instead.
 You will need:

 - 1000 Dash